Zelleta Mini Pill: A Complete Guide to This Progestogen-Only Contraceptive

 - Women with a history of blood clots (DVT/PE)

-- Women with certain migraines with aura
+- Women with migraine with aura

 Contraindications